 Programme Specific Output Indicator – PSO 1 - The number of participating (in project activities) organizations and companies

+Measurement unit: Organisation

 Participation from project activities which follow to the information event (or other events activities where active participation does not take place) and in which the organizations/companies’ representatives take active part.

 Not recipients of just information (newsletters, emails) and other passive type of activities are counted.